rivapereira/career-buddy/log_bugs.md

 Fixing 7 - need to fix discrepancy issue by making sure Road + Course progress -> Memo fluently by giving students an option of adding the course .ect from there to Memo

+Fixing 8 - Patching communism issue by using the welcome_id made by users b4 (oopsie daisy)

 ### ✅ 1.
 "User ID = Email?"
 Misleading Labeling